From the desk of Lita Dirks

 Throughout my career I have been involved in designing and merchandising close to (actually, probably over) a bazillion model homes.
 And, while I approach every job with a clean slate, designing with the end user in mind, things can get repetitive.
-However, to be a successful designer/merchandiser I know I must give each design a uniqueness to it, ensuring the prospective buyers will find that special something.
-That trigger that will help spark a lifestyle dream.
+However, to be a successful designer/merchandiser I know I must create a unique design that ensures prospective buyers will find that special something.
+A trigger that will help spark a lifestyle dream.
 It is about creating a memorable experience.
 This is especially true when designing multiple models within the same development.
 To create that lasting impression and the “I must live there” feeling, we employ the Third Layer principle.

 The Key to Successful Merchandising

-For the senior buyer it’s about them continuing to feel relevant.
-They may have had an exciting past and want to continue to see themselves living an exciting future.
+For the senior buyer it’s about their desire remain vibrant.
+They may have had an exciting past and want to continue living an exciting future.
 Therefore, in these types of models we often include positive memories and present tons of “opportunities” for future adventures.
 That’s where brochures for travel may come in.
 Brochures and images of places that they actually could visit, nothing that is completely out of reach.
 Keep the dream possible.

 Further, striking the right balance is imperative.
 Too many elements can be unwanted and too “in your face” thereby turning off a prospective buyer.

 Even with the millions and millions (and millions) of models to merchandise, no model home should blur together with another.
 The Third Layer Principle allows us as designers and merchandisers to create a unique space every time.